Class anira::InferenceThread#

 True if an inference operation was executed, false if no work was available

-void run_loop()
+void run_loop()#

-Run the main processing loop with exponential backoff.
+Run the main processing loop.